ElementalMP4/Starling/README.md

 I have not and probably will not test this on anything other than a virtual machine.
 I recommend using Qemu.

 To run Starling, use the following command `qemu-system-x86_64 -fda Starling.img` in the root of the project folder.

+## Creating a custom program

+The entry point for all programs is `prog/main.h` inside the `run_program` function.

+The rest is a mystery.
+Using a combination of coffee and 0 documentation ([and the original source code](https://github.com/vladcc/Tetris-OS)) however, it is all figureoutable.

+All C files should be housed inside the `prog` directory, unless you modify the `os.make` file to compile and link your program files.